 Both these areas are areas I have focused on here in Denmark and I believe I have to a shift in psychiatric practice.
 I am therefore working towards a post-psychiatric era where psychiatry whose power structure, as we know it today no longer exists.
 Instead genuine choice is a given for those suffering distress be it hearing voices groups, therapy, Soteria houses, or even psychiatry.

-After being part of the Board a few years ago, I am returning with renewed energy and enthusiasm.
+After being part of the Board a few years ago, I have returned with renewed energy and enthusiasm.
 As someone who hears voices, sees visions and has a whole host of other so-called ‘unusual’ experiences, I have first hand experience of the emancipatory power of Hearing Voices Groups and am committed to supporting their development across the world.
 But, to me, the Hearing Voices Movement is about more than these groups – as important as they are.
 It’s about a wider call for change – a gathering of people who believe that those of us who hear voices have the right to define our own experiences in our own way.
 A movement that prioritises lived experience, yet also embraces allies.
 A movement that calls for ethical and collaborative responses to those of us who are in distress.
 As a member of the Intervoice Board, I hope to be part of supporting this movement; the movement that helped change my life.